-The accounting policies of the operating segments are identical to the Group's accounting policies as described in note 3.
-Segment results represent the profit earned by/(loss from) each segment without allocation of central administration costs, director's remuneration, certain other revenue and finance costs.
+The accounting policies of the operating segments are identical to the Group's accounting policies as described in note 4.
+Segment results represent the profit earned by/(loss from) each segment without allocation of central administration costs, director's remuneration, certain other revenue, net realised and unrealised (loss) gain on derivative financial instruments and finance costs.
 This is the measure reported to the chief operating decision maker for the purpose of resource allocation and performance assessment.